 ECPAT conducted a comprehensive analysis of the existing research, legislation, policy, and systems addressing online child sexual exploitation and abuse for each target country, as well as collect data in the 13 countries.

 For each country, INTERPOL collected data law enforcement agencies, NGOs and the Internet industry to measure the scope and nature of the problem.
-INTERPOL also conducted a needs analysis of the capacity of law enforcement agencies to counter online child sexual exploitation and abuse.
+INTERPOL also conducted a needs analysis of the capacity of law enforcement agencies to counter technology-facilitated child sexual exploitation and abuse.

-UNICEF conducted nationally-representative household surveys with around 1,000 children and 1,000 of their caregivers in each of the 13 partner countries.
+UNICEF conducted nationally-representative household surveys with around 1,000 children and 1,000 of their caregivers in each of the 13 countries.
 The purpose was to hear directly from children and parents about children’s online experiences.

 Disrupting Harm: Conversations With Young Survivors About Online Child Sexual Exploitation and Abuse centres the perspectives of young survivors from 5 of the 13 countries included in the research project.
 The conversations focus on understanding and interpreting what these young people were subjected to, as well as their ideas concerning the best solutions.
 Read the full report: